hashicorp/consul-dataplane/README.md

 Consul Dataplane is a lightweight process that manages Envoy for Consul service mesh workloads.

-Consul Dataplane was designed to remove the need to run Consul client agents workloads.
+Consul Dataplane's design removes the need to run Consul client agent workloads.
 Removing Consul client agents results in the following benefits:

-* **Fewer network requirements**: Consul client agents use multiple network protocols and required bi-directional communication between Consul client and server agents for the gossip protocol.
+- **Fewer network requirements**: Consul client agents use multiple network protocols and require bi-directional communication between Consul client and server agents for the gossip protocol.
-  Consul Dataplane does not use gossip and uses a single gRPC connection out to the Consul servers.
+  Consul Dataplane does not use gossip and instead uses a single gRPC connection out to the Consul servers.
-* **Simplified set up**: Consul Dataplane does not need to be configured with a gossip encryption key and operators do not need to distribute separate ACL tokens for Consul client agents.
+- **Simplified set up**: Consul Dataplane does not need to be configured with a gossip encryption key and operators do not need to distribute separate ACL tokens for Consul client agents.
-* **Additional runtime support**: Consul Dataplane runs as a sidecar alongside your workload making it easier to support various runtimes, such as serverless platforms where we do not have access to host machine where the Consul client agent can be run.
+- **Additional runtime support**: Consul Dataplane runs as a sidecar alongside your workload, making it easier to support various runtimes.
+For example, it runs on serverless platforms when you do not have access to host machine where the Consul client agent can be run.
-* **Easier upgrades**: Deploying new Consul versions no longer requires the step of upgrading Consul client agents.
-Consul Dataplane has better compatibility across Consul server versions so that you only need to upgrade the Consul servers to take advantage of new Consul features.
+- **Easier upgrades**: Deploying new Consul versions no longer requires  upgrading Consul client agents.
+Consul Dataplane has better compatibility across Consul server versions, so you only need to upgrade the Consul servers to take advantage of new Consul features.

-See the [Documentation](#documentation) section for more information on Consul Dataplane.
+Refer to the [Documentation](#documentation) section for more information on Consul Dataplane.

 Please note: We take Consul's security and our users' trust very seriously.
 If you believe you have found a security issue in Consul, please responsibly disclose by contacting us at